Modern Foreign Languages (MFL)

 The MFL department consists of four specialist teachers who are passionate about language learning.
 The department has three dedicated language learning classrooms and the department all work together to foster a love of language learning and different cultures within each class.

-Students will receive at least one piece of home learning per week.
+learners will receive at least one piece of home learning per week.
 Usually this will be vocabulary or grammar learning however at times, written pieces may be set.

 The MFL department try to be as flexible as possible with afterschool sessions.
-Should students wish to book in afterschool sessions with their teachers, they are able to do so at a time that fits in with other afterschool sessions they may attend elsewhere in school.
+Should learners wish to book in afterschool sessions with their teachers, they are able to do so at a time that fits in with other afterschool sessions they may attend elsewhere in school.

 Enrichment in the MFL department starts straight away in September with activities to celebrate the European Day of Languages.
 We also invite travelling theatre companies to perform in either French or Spanish for year 7 and 8 classes.
-At the beginning of GCSE, we also have the Spanish Exchange and the French trip to Normandy where students are able to develop their language in ‘real life’ scenarios.
+At the beginning of GCSE, we also have the Spanish Exchange and the French trip to Normandy where learners are able to develop their language in ‘real life’ scenarios.